- Steroid shots have a success rate of 45%.

 - Persistent pain

-- Symptoms returned
+- Symptoms returning

 What to expect during carpal tunnel surgery